UCREL/HEC/README.md

 ## Job submission/monitoring

 The HEC help guide on [submitting jobs](https://answers.lancaster.ac.uk/display/ISS/Submitting+jobs+on+the+HEC) and [monitoring jobs](https://answers.lancaster.ac.uk/display/ISS/Monitoring+jobs+on+the+HEC) is very good and very detailed, thus please read these before reading the next sections.
-The only addon to HEC help guide that is provided in the README is the cheat sheet of HEC commands which can be found in the [HEC cheat sheet section](#hec-cheat-sheet).
+In this README we also include a cheat sheet of HEC commands which can be found in the [HEC cheat sheet section](#hec-cheat-sheet).

 ## Software installation